pymacaron/pymacaron/README.md

 ├── LICENSE               # You should always have a licence :-) ├── README.rst            # and a readme!
 |
+├── env.secrets           # List of environment variables to pass into containers
+|
 ├── server.py             # Code to start your server, see below
 |
 └── testaccept            # Acceptance tests!
 Will be run multiple times